AndriBaal/shura/README.md

 - Support for postprocessing of your renders

-- Easy to configure camera scaling
+- Easy to configure camera scaling, to ensure your game is responsive and works on all sort of screens

 - Physics simulations directly implemented into the component system through [rapier](https://github.com/dimforge/rapier) (feature flag 'physics')